just-ai/jaicf-kotlin/docs/pages/dsl/activators/catchAll.md

 ---
 layout: default
-title: Catch All
+title: catchAll
-permalink: CatchAll-Activator
+permalink: catchAll
-parent: Natural Language Understanding
+parent: activators
+grand_parent: Scenario DSL
 ---

 [CatchAllActivator](https://github.com/just-ai/jaicf-kotlin/blob/master/core/src/main/kotlin/com/justai/jaicf/activator/catchall/CatchAllActivator.kt) can be used in JAICF project to handle any user's query request that wasn't handled by any other activator.